Fresh Cream: Later U.S. release

 Original reissues in the U.S. on RSO/Polydor use the same track listing as the original UK edition given above in which "I Feel Free" is replaced with "Spoonful" on Side 1.
-Polydor's original CD release from the 1980s combines the UK and US track lists but also includes "The Coffee Song" and "Wrapping Paper," which were removed from subsequent CD releases starting in the 1990s.
+Polydor's original CD release from the 1980s combines the UK and US track lists, but also includes "The Coffee Song" and "Wrapping Paper", which were removed from subsequent CD releases starting in the 1990s.

 Scandinavian release

-An edition released only in Scandinavia was a 12-track release, It had the same ten tracks as the UK version plus added two tracks: "Wrapping Paper", written by Jack Bruce and Pete Brown, and "The Coffee Song", written by Tony Colton and Ray Smith.
-Both vinyl and cover were made in Germany and exported to the Swedish market only – the German original had the same 10 tracks as the UK.
+An edition released originally only in Scandinavia was a 12-track release.
+It had the same ten tracks as the UK version, plus added two tracks: "Wrapping Paper", written by Jack Bruce and Pete Brown, and "The Coffee Song", written by Tony Colton and Ray Smith.
+Both vinyl and cover were made in Germany and exported to the Swedish market only – the German original had the same 10 tracks as the UK release.
 The group didn't want "Coffee Song" to be issued at all, but a mono version was mixed and coupled with "Wrapping Paper" as a single.
-There were no plans at this stage to release it in stereo, so for the Swedish issue, a crude stereo mix was used.
+There were no plans at this stage to release it in stereo, so for the Swedish issue a crude stereo mix was used.
 This was made during the sessions in early August 1966 for instructive purpose – the whole track as basic mono is mixed far right and a solo guitar overdub far left.
-Never intended for release, this mix was soon lost and for later stereo issues a new one was made.
+Never intended for release, this mix was soon lost, and for later stereo issues a new one was made.

 The front cover and record no. (623 031) are the same as the German issue, but three different back covers exist.
-The first listed the correct 12 tracks, the second listed 10 tracks, and a third where the 12 track listing has been "glued" over the 10 track listing.
+The first listed the correct 12 tracks, the second listed 10 tracks, and a third had the 12-track listing glued over the 10-track listing.

+This version of Fresh Cream was also released by Polydor (2384 067) in the UK in 1974 under the title Cream.

+This version of Fresh Cream was released by RSO (2658 142) & Polydor (2658 142) in Germany during 1981 as a boxset under the title Cream.